LeviMonte/ArduinoRemoteIO/README.md

 Modbus function code — Read Holding Registers (FC03) — without the RAM and flash overhead of a full Modbus library.

-Originally built for an Allen-Bradley PLC integration on the JLab SRGS cryogenics project, where every byte of SRAM on an AVR board mattered.
+Originally built for an Allen-Bradley PLC integration on my JLab SRGS project, where every byte (2048 total) of SRAM on an AVR board mattered.

 - **Header-only** — nothing to compile separately, no dependencies beyond the Arduino core.